 Twelve samples fit in one cartridge, so we suggest designing experiments in multiples of 12.

 Reporter Library Files (RLFs) are the kit-specific software to run on the nCounter digital analyzer in order to get your data.
 The RLFs are in the USB flash drive included in your kit.
 Please bring this USB flash drive included in your kit when initiating a run at TRIP.

 What is a Cartridge Definition File (CDF)?

 Cartridge Definition File (CDF) defines sample-specific data to associate with the data output and defines the parameters the Digital Analyzer will use during image collection and processing.
-Data contained in the CDF include:

 Are there any batch to batch effects and what are the controls for nCounter experiments?

 There are not really any batch effects from day to day, but there may be small batch effects from lot to lot.